egmontmika/egmontmika.com/content/blog/how-to-cope-with-short-time-pressure.md

 draft = true
 +++

-Just making this phone call...
+Just making this phone call....

 Then preparing the dinner, picking up the kids, cleaning the house, buying a birthday present, fixing the bike, getting a haircut, washing the clothes, reading the manual, answering the emails… The list seems endless.

-How do you deal with short-time pressure?
+How do you cope with short-time pressure?

 The question is, what is *important* and what is *urgent*.
 And what is *not*.
 Not everything important is also urgent.
 And not everything urgent is also important.
 And some things that claim to be both are neither one.